Vygotsky and the child language of AI

 Read more in: The Digital Reversal.
 Thread-saga of Media Evolution.

-See also books by Andrey Mir:
+See other books by Andrey Mir:

 The Viral Inquisitor and other essays on postjournalism and media ecology (2024)